If you came to this page directly, you might wish to read a page with an introduction to this section first.

 (left) Bastion protecting the Land Gate; (right) sentry boxes on the walls

-Al-Jazzar was one of many provincial governors who in the late XVIIIth century, similar to Ali Pacha of Tepeleni, profited from the weakness of the central Ottoman government to establish a personal and ferocious rule on the territories they were appointed to.
-Djezzar Pasha seized all the houses in Acre except about a hundred whose inhabitants were Turks who made complaint to Constantinople and obtained a firman (a decree) for the restitution of their miserable hovels. (..)
+Al-Jazzar was one of many provincial governors who in the late XVIIIth century, similar to Ali Pacha of Tepeleni, profited from the weakness of the central Ottoman government to establish their personal rule on the territories they were appointed to.
+Djezzar Pasha seized all the houses in Acre except about a hundred whose inhabitants were Turks who made complaint to Constantinople and obtained a firman for the restitution of their miserable hovels. (..)
 The fish brought to Acre, generally very abundant, is subject to a heavy duty of a third of the price to the Pasha. (..)
 In the country round Acre oppression is carried to its highest pitch.
 Every thing, even the straw, is taken from the peasants who in consequence will not cultivate the ground more than they are absolutely forced to do and prefer gaining a miserable livelihood by bringing to the towns wood and water on which alone there are no duties to be paid.
-W. Turner
+Turner

 Maritime walls incorporating Burj es-Sultan, a tower built in the XIIIth century when Acre was a Christian stronghold (blue dot)